Painting ceramic floor tiles can be the perfect way to update old tile on a budget!

 It can take some research and a few substantial hours of work, but the results can be so worth it!

-Today I’m doing another coat of paint to freshen things up and reseal the paint to prevent scratching.
+Today, I’m doing another coat of paint to freshen things up and re-seal the paint to prevent scratching.

 I’ve taken what I’ve learned and updated my process.
-I’ll share some of my updates so that you don’t make the same mistakes.
+I’ll share some of my updates so you don’t make the same mistakes.

-First, I’ll answer some recently asked questions.
+First, I’ll answer some commonly asked questions.

 Does painting tile floors last?

 It really depends!
 I am repainting mine because I didn’t add enough sealant and it started chipping.

 Paint chipping is almost inevitable with painting tiles, but with the right products and process, you can make it last longer!
 My entryway is one of the high-traffic areas in our home.